 Carlton Primary Academy is educationally inclusive.
 We believe that all children should be valued and treated with respect.
 The academy staff work together as a team to ensure that provision for all children is of the highest standard and continually strive to develop and improve our practice.

-Our Special Educational Needs leader is Miss D Baxter
+Our Special Educational Needs Co-ordinator (SENCO) is Miss D Baxter

 Our Special Educational Needs Governor is Mrs T Hurd